 How Essential Oils Help with Hormonal Imbalance and High-Stress Levels?

 In the present fast-paced world, hormonal imbalance and estrogen dominance are becoming common health care issues.
 A healthy lifestyle, proper diet, and reducing stress levels are vital for maintaining physical and mental health.
-Fortunately, we have a centuries-old recipe for balancing mood and help reduce stress levels in the form of essential oils.
+Fortunately, we have a centuries-old recipe for balancing mood and help reduce stress levels in essential oils.
 Essential oils are chemical compounds extracted from different parts of plants and flowers.
 They contain the aroma and chemical properties of the plant or flower from which they have been extracted.
 These aromatic oils have a long history of use in an alternative form of healing called aromatherapy.
 In aromatherapy, essential oils are used for body massages and scenting the air for promoting mental and physical health.
 Their aroma is known to have an uplifting impact on the agitated mind, and their therapeutic properties alleviate muscular pain and bodily fatigue.
 Here are the best essential oils that promote mental and physical wellbeing:

 Lavender Essential Oil

 In its chemical composition, lavender essential oil contains linalool, limonene, cineole, terpinene, pinene, and linalyl acetate compounds.
 These naturally occurring compounds offer soothing, therapeutic, and comforting properties that help alleviate joint and muscular pain.
 Other than easing bodily fatigue, lavender essential oil soothes inflamed and irritated skin.
 You can dilute it with any carrier oil of your choice before applying it onto the skin.
 Its pleasant, sweet, and calming scent improves mood, soothes the agitated mind, and promotes restful sleep at night.
-You can also add to a diffuser or directly inhale its scent through the bottle to soothe headaches.
+You can also add to a diffuser or directly inhale its fragrance through the bottle to soothe headaches.

 Frankincense Essential Oil